-So after the success of Carrie it’s no surprise that Hollywood was eager to adapt his next book ‘Salem’s Lot, but how exactly do you adapt a book that is over 400 pages and has dozens of characters?
-It took Warner Bros awhile before they realized that the required length to tell this story could only work in a television mini-series format, and soon they were knocking on the door of director Tobe Hooper to see if he was interested.
+So after the success of Carrie, it’s no surprise that Hollywood was eager to adapt his next book ‘Salem’s Lot into a movie, but there was one problem “How exactly do you adapt a book that is over 400 pages and has dozens of characters?”
+It took Warner Bros a while before they realized that the required length to tell this story could only work in a television mini-series format, and soon they were knocking on the door of director Tobe Hooper to see if he was interested.

-The novel ‘Salem’s Lot is the story of a small town in Maine called Jerusalem’s Lot that quickly found itself overrun with vampires; the lead protagonist is Ben Mears, a writer who spent part his childhood in this town, and has now returned to excise some demons of his past because when he was a child here he had a horrific and possibly supernatural experience in the presumed haunted Marsten House.
-When he arrives in town he’s shocked to learn that someone had recently purchased the Marsten House; that someone turns out to be Richard Straker, whose business partner Mister Barlow is on an “extended buying trip” and unavailable for comment, and of course he turns out to be a Master Vampire and Straker is his uber powerful Renfield.
+The novel ‘Salem’s Lot is the story of a small town in Maine called Jerusalem’s Lot that quickly found itself overrun with vampires; the lead protagonist is Ben Mears, a writer who spent part of his childhood in this town and has now returned to excise some demons of his past because when he was a child here he had a horrific and possibly supernatural experience in the presumed haunted Marsten House.
+When he arrives in town he’s shocked to learn that someone had recently purchased the Marsten House; that someone turns out to be Richard Straker, whose business partner Mister Barlow is on an “extended buying trip” and unavailable for comment, and of course, he turns out to be a Master Vampire and Straker is his uber-powerful Renfield.

 The story kicks into gear when little Ralphie Glick goes missing while he and his brothers Danny are taking a shortcut through the woods.
-We later learn that Ralphie was a sacrifice to the Dark Powers, apparently even vampire masters have to answer to somebody, and soon Danny is becoming listless and anemic for no reason medical science can devise.
-Danny dies after medical science fails to come up with a reason for his strange anemia, and then Mike Ryerson, the groundskeeper at the local cemetery, finds himself mesmerized with the idea that Danny is in his coffin with his eyes open.
-He goes to check, with the idea of placing coins on his lids if he has to, but instead he finds himself waking up the next morning with no idea how the grave got filled in.
-He complains to English teacher Matt Burke of his feeling weak and having weird dreams, and then for some bizarre reason Mister Burke invites Mark to stay at his house for the evening.
-That’s a bit over neighborly even by small town standards
+We later learn that Ralphie was a sacrifice to the Dark Powers, apparently, even vampire masters have to answer to somebody.
+Soon Danny is becoming listless and anemic, and for no reason medical science can devise.
+Danny dies after of his strange anemia and then poor Mike Ryerson, the groundskeeper at the local cemetery, finds himself mesmerized by the idea that Danny is in his coffin with his eyes open.
+He goes to check, with the idea of placing coins on his lids if he has to, but instead, he finds himself waking up the next morning with no idea how the grave got filled in.
+He complains to English teacher Matt Burke about his feeling weak and having weird dreams, and then for some bizarre reason, Mister Burke invites Mark to stay at his house for the evening.
+That’s a bit over neighbourly, even by small-town standards

 What’s nice here is that Burke is one of the smarter people you’d find in a horror story for when he overhears Ryerson invite someone in, followed by the sound of sucking and a child’s laughter, he doesn’t rush upstairs to investigate.
 He calls himself a coward but I’d say he was just being damn sensible.
 He ends up calling Ben, who isn’t all that convinced of Burke’s vampire attack theory, but when Ryerson returns and this confrontation causes Burke a heart attack, well let’s just say Ben starts to give the idea of vampirism a second thought.